Rishav256/Rishav256/README.md

 ## Hey 👋

-I’m Rish, a full-stack web developer working mainly with the **MERN stack**, with a clear backend focus.
+I’m Rishav, a full-stack web developer working mainly with the **MERN stack**, with a clear backend focus.

 I enjoy building things end-to-end — designing APIs, handling auth and data flow, and keeping systems clean and predictable.